Pepsi Generation: Generation Next

 In January 1997, Pepsi announced its new global marketing campaign under the "GeneratioNext" slogan, a continuation of the "Pepsi Generation" advertisement theme.
 The new slogan aimed to replace the various catch phrases used in the United States such as "Nothing else is a Pepsi", and those used in international markets such as "Change the script" and "Choice of a new generation".
 Pepsi bought around four minutes of commercial time during the Super Bowl XXXI, which aired on 26 January 1997.
 The commercial was fast-paced and featured young boxers, waitresses and fun-seekers.
 Brian Swette, executive vice president and chief marketing officer at Pepsi, described the characters in it as "positive, in control and lay claim to the future—the antithesis of Generation X".
 The ads featured the jingle "Move Over", written by Mary Wood and Clifford Lane of the BBDO advertising agency, which contained the slogan "Generation Next".
 The lyrics of the song mock past musical styles such as "rave, rap, punk, metal" urging listeners to not "do it over, cause that's over", while embracing the "next page, next stage, next craze, next wave".
 The Spice Girls later recorded their own version of the jingle for the commercials they did for Pepsi.

-Many other artists have also been the voice of the "Pepsi Generation" and "Generation Next" commercials, including Del Shannon, the late Michael Jackson & Britney Spears.
+Many other artists have also been the voice of the "Pepsi Generation" and "Generation Next" commercials, including Del Shannon, the late Michael Jackson, and Britney Spears.